 Students are responsible for meeting with their advisors during their first fall term of enrollment.
 At this initial meeting, students will review the planning sheet containing a listing of course requirements, and will develop, in consultation with their advisors, a tentative schedule of courses to complete their programs.
-Students must bring program planning sheets during the advising appointment (see pp. 54-58).
+Students must bring program planning sheets during the advising appointment (see track-specific lists and worksheet pp. 52 - 56).
 Completed forms will be retained in university student records.